 Below you will find sites of interest and helpful resources.

-Applewood Books Applewood publishes books about cooking, parenting, how-to, nature, travel, sports, and entertainment.
-Among their titles are such classics as the original Hardy Boys and Nancy Drew Mystery Stories, Rudolph the Red-Nosed Reindeer, and The Adventures of Superman.
+Applewood Books publishes books about cooking, parenting, how-to, nature, travel, sports, and entertainment.
+Among its titles are such classics as the original Hardy Boys and Nancy Drew Mystery Stories, Rudolph the Red-Nosed Reindeer, and The Adventures of Superman.

-Consortium Book Sales & Distribution Links to over 50 small presses distributed by Consortium.
+Consortium Book Sales & Distribution links to more than 90 small presses distributed by Consortium.